post-hero-img

 For this, many search solutions allow you to add weight to pages and website sections – and, of course, remove weight from them.
 This enables you to see more critical content higher up in search results and others further down.
 Or you may want to pin search results in a specific position to ensure that users get the chance to click on what you think is most relevant.

-Again, these features help users find relevant content faster – especially when they struggle to write useful searches in the first place and prefer to click on (navigation) links.
+Again, these features help users find relevant content faster, especially when they struggle to write useful searches and prefer to click on (navigation) links.

 Always deliver results with synonyms and typo tolerance